FAQs - Applying to the PhD Program

 When examining academic records such as transcripts, Sanford will focus primarily on an applicant’s performance before and after Spring 2020 rather than during this time of unprecedented disruption.
 Sanford’s review of academic records focuses on whether applicants pursued a rigorous curriculum that was relevant to their graduate or professional school plans.
 More than ever, we are interested in the potential of our graduate students to make significant, real world policy contributions, which is often not reflected in grades, and certainly not in one semester’s achievements.
 Accordingly, Sanford takes a holistic approach in evaluating applicants, one that examines a combination of many factors.
 Academic records are only one of these factors and are considered alongside letters of recommendation, personal accomplishments, personal statements, and test scores, among others.

 A. Applicants to the PhD Program in Public Policy will be applying to the Duke Graduate School using its electronic application.
-Please review the Duke Graduate School Admissions Website for detailed instructions on all application requirements..
+Please review the Duke Graduate School Admissions Website for detailed instructions on all application requirements.

-Students may also apply for our new joint degrees.
-See more information on our joint degrees.
+Students may also apply for joint degrees.

-A. Yes.
 In addition to completing the Graduate School requirements, applicants must also:

 - Designate a disciplinary concentration in the electronic application.
 In the drop-down menu section of the electronic application, after selecting “Public Policy Studies – PhD” in the “Proposed Department/Program and Highest Degree Sought,” the next section of the application is “Intended Special Field.”
 The Public Policy PhD special fields are the disciplinary concentrations: economics, political science, psychology or sociology.
 You must indicate one of these four concentrations on your application.